oKermorgant/ros_management_tools/README.md

 ```
 At this point you should be rigourous enough to re-source all terminals to make sure they use the same workspaces.

-## ROS 2: `colcon` shortcuts (colbuild)

-In ROS 1, `catkin build` could be run from anywhere inside the workspace while in ROS 2, `colcon build` has to be called from the root (where directories `src`, `build` and `install` lie).
-In practice, calling `colcon build` from e.g. your package directory will actually use this folder as the workspace.

-The command `colbuild` offers the following behavior:

-- calls `colcon build --symlink-install --continue-on-errors`
-- can be run from anywhere inside the workspace
-- before compiling: cleans the environment variables and sources the workspaces up to the current one
-- after compiling: re-sources the workspaces

-It provides additional options:

-- `-p`: similar to `--packages-select`
-- `-pu`: similar to `--packages-up-to`
-- `-t`, `--this`: similar to `--packages-select` (the package that includes the current dir)

 ## IDE configuration